Germany stars Goretzka and Gnabry condemn racist abuse | IOL

 On Friday, police confirmed that three men aged between 30 and 40 had turned themselves in after another fan, basketball journalist Andre Voigt, posted a video on Facebook.

-"I don't remember ever being insulted like that myself, but it does have an affect on me because I have the same colour skin as Leroy," said Gnabry, whose father is Ivorian.
+"I don't remember ever being insulted like that myself, but it does have an effect on me because I have the same colour skin as Leroy," said Gnabry, whose father is Ivorian.

 "It is really sad that things like this are happening in 2019, and it's important to raise your voice in a moment like that."

-Speaking ahead of Germany's Euro 2020 qualifier against the Netherlands this Sunday, Gnabry's Germany and Bayern Munich team mate Goretzka also called on fans to stand up to racism.
+Speaking ahead of Germany's Euro 2020 qualifier against the Netherlands this Sunday, Gnabry's Germany and Bayern Munich teammate Leon Goretzka also called on fans to stand up to racism.

 "I watched the video, and the scenes that he describes made me really quite furious," said the midfielder.